voloko/uki/docs/introduction.markdown

 ### Data bindings

 You can create observable data models and then bind them to views.
-So when the view changes the data gets updated and visa versa.
+So when the view changes the data gets updated and vice versa.

 First you need a data model: